shopware/docs/guides/plugins/apps/starter/starter-admin-extension.md

 Next, we need to set up an entry point, so Shopware and your app can communicate.
 The entry point is a static `.html` file, which includes the Extension SDK script and defines our extension.

 > Create a graphic illustrating communication between Shopware and the App.

+The file will be rendered as a hidden iFrame within your admin panel.
+Using `postMessage` requests, the iFrame and your admin panel can communicate and exchange data.

 Let's create this file in a directory called `src`.